Kungbib/openapc-se/statistics.md

 Open APC Sweden - Statistics
 ============================

-This is an exsample of statistics from the pilot project Open APC Sweden, aiming at gathering data about article processing charges (APC's) paid by Swedish universities.
-The statistics covers journal articles from a few pilot contributors.
+This is an example of statistics from the pilot project Open APC Sweden, aiming at gathering data about article processing charges (APC's) paid by Swedish universities.
+The statistics cover journal articles from a few pilot contributors.
 Please see the [project wiki](https://github.com/Kungbib/openapc-se/wiki) for more information about the project and instructions on how to contribute.